rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

 </form>
 We also need a way to hold the call stack.
 The call stack is actually stored as a linked list with the current stack_top on the top.
-With multiple alternatives being explored together, we actually have a tree structured stack[^tomita1984lr], but the leaf nodes only know about their parent (not the reverse).
+With multiple alternatives being explored together, we actually have a tree, but the leaf nodes only know about their parent (not the reverse).
 For convenience, we use a wrapper for the call-stack, where we define a few book keeping functions.
 First the initialization of the call stack.